meganz/mpenc_doc/source/background.rst

   (maybe a window will pop up on their side) even if you don't send them any messages.
 "No" means that membership changes must always be associated with an actual message that effects this change.
 This is up to the application;
-  though "no" is generally more suited for asynchronous scenarios.
+  though "no" is generally more suited for asynchronous messaging.

   If "yes", we must consider *entity aliveness* in our membership protocol.
   This is the property that *if* we complete the protocol successfully, *then*